STEVINTON-S/STEVINTON/README.md

 I'm a highly motivated and enthusiastic student with a strong foundation in technical skills and a passion for learning and problem-solving.

 ## Technical Skills
-- Programming Languages: C, Python, JavaScript
+- Programming Languages: C, Python, JavaScript, Java
-- Web Development: HTML, CSS, Bootstrap
+- Web Development: HTML, CSS, Bootstrap, MERN Stack
 - Database: PostgreSQL
 - Networking: Cisco Packet Tracer